Oceanpro00/mathematics_for_ml/README.md

 * It tells us **how much two vectors "agree" in direction**
 * Cosine similarity (based on dot product) is used in:

-  * Text similarity (natural language processing)
+  * Natural language processing (text similarity)
   * Recommender systems
-  * Image comparison and embedding alignment
+  * Image embedding comparisons
-* Helps with:
+* Projections help:

-  * Projection of one vector onto another
+  * Understand how much of one vector points in the direction of another
-  * Understanding gradients, angles, and alignment in high-dimensional spaces
+  * Analyze directional components in high-dimensional space
-  * Reducing dimensions or extracting directional components from vectors
+  * Support dimensionality reduction and optimization logic in ML

 ---